marschall/directory-keystore-demo/README.md

 Demo project for [marschall/directory-keystore-demo](https://github.com/marschall/directory-keystore-demo).
 The Directory Keystore library allows you to use the system certificates of a Linux distrubution as the truststore for Java applications without any code changes.
 To make this work you only need four things:

 1. The library itself which is a single JAR without any dependencies, it runs on Java 8 and Java 11.
 It needs to the on the classpath or the modulepath.
 1. A file containing the location of the directory where the certificates are located.
-Like `/etc/ssl/certs/` or `/etc/pki/tls/certs`.
+For example `/etc/ssl/certs/` or `/etc/pki/tls/certs`.
-1. A properties file to appent the provider to the list of the installed providers.
+1. A properties file to append the provider to the list of the installed providers.
 1. Three additional JVM options .
 These are:
    1. `java.security.properties` this file is used to add the security provider to the exising providers.
 Pay attention to use only a single `=`.
    1. `javax.net.ssl.trustStore` this file contains the location of the directory with the certificates.
 This indirection is necessary due to the way Java loads keystores.